CoronaWhy/coronawhy-infrastructure/README.md

 Warning: in the example all infrastructure components deployed on *.apps.coronawhy.org, you should be able to get a local deployment on *.localhost (doccano.localhost, etc) or *.lab.coronawhy.org

+## CoronaWhy datasets

+CoronaWhy community is building an Infrastructure for Open Science that can be distributed and scaled up in the future and reused for other important tasks like cancer research.
+The vision of the community is to build it completely from Open Source components, all data should be published data in FAIR way and keep all available provenance information.

+We have Harvard Data Commons as a foundation that allows all CoronaWhy members to work together.
+We’re building a different services and running an experimental Labs and our data infrastructure is something common and reusable, a place where all research groups are sharing the same resources.
+It’s build on top of Dataverse data repository developed by Harvard University and available on [datasets.coronawhy.org](datasets.coronawhy.org).

+CoronaWhy also maintaining Data APIs to produce aggregated COVID-19 datasets.
+You can access the data by querying CoronaWhy Data API with using country codes, for example, FRA for France [http://api.apps.coronawhy.org/country/FRA](http://api.apps.coronawhy.org/country/FRA)

 ## CoronaWhy dashboards

 1. [Task-Risk](https://app.powerbi.com/view?r=eyJrIjoiY2E5YjFkZjItN2Q2ZS00MGI5LWFiMWQtZmY0OWRiZTlkNDVmIiwidCI6ImRjMWYwNGY1LWMxZTUtNDQyOS1hODEyLTU3OTNiZTQ1YmY5ZCIsImMiOjEwfQ%3D%3D) helps to identify risk factors that can increase the chance of being infected, or affects the severity or the survival outcome of the infection